ronaldoussoren/pyobjc/docs/api/module-objc.rst

 Associated Objects
 ------------------

-On Mac OS X 10.6 or later the Objective-C runtime has an API for associated objects, which are more or less additional instance variables for objects.
+On macOS 10.6 or later the Objective-C runtime has an API for associated objects, which are more or less additional instance variables for objects.